segurancadecomputadores/InfraHacking/Infra/2_Enumeration/OSCP Enumeration.md

     sudo nmap -Pn -sU -sV -p 53 "--script=banner,(dns* or ssl*) and not (brute or broadcast or dos or external or fuzzer)" -oN udp_53_dns_nmap.txt <hostname>

-Perform zone transfer (only works over port 53/tcp) Vale considerar a entradea de DNS no arquivo resolv.conf:
+Perform zone transfer (only works over port 53/tcp) Vale considerar a entrada de DNS no arquivo resolv.conf:

     echo "nameserver <ip_dns_server>" >> /etc/resolv.conf